Russell County High School

-Russell County High School (RCHS) is a rural Title I public high school located in Seale, Alabama offering grades 9 through 12.
+Russell County High School (RCHS) is a rural Title I public high school located in Seale, Alabama, United States, offering grades 9 through 12.
 The school enrolls 1,004 students in total (as of the 2021–2022 school year) and is the only high school in the Russell County School District.
-The school claims that it is a diverse institution.
-The student body consists of 43% caucasian, 47% African American, and 10% other ethnicities.
-RCHS proceeds Russell County Middle School, also the only middle school in the school district.
-There are five elementary schools surrounding RCHS; those schools are Dixie Elementary, Ladonia Elementary, Mount Olive Intermediate, Mount Olive Primary, and Oliver Elementary.
+The student body consists of 43% Caucasian, 47% African American, and 10% other ethnicities.

 History

-Russell County High School was previously named Chavala High School before changing their name in 1989.
-Its previous mascot was the Chavala High Wildcats before changing their name to the Warriors.
+Russell County High School was named Chavala High School before changing its name in 1989.
+Its previous team nickname was the Chavala High Wildcats before changing their name to the Warriors.
 Chavala High School's first held school year is believed to have been 1924–1925.
 The current high school facility is a rebuilt version of the former Chavala High School.
 The current version was built in 1989 (as published inside of the facility's office), the same year the school changed its name.
 With the establishment of the neighboring high school, Central High School of Phenix City, RCHS is one of two public high schools in Russell County.

-The enrollment for RCHS grew from 179 students to 651 between 1986 and 1989.
+Enrollment grew from 179 students to 651 between 1986 and 1989.
 Russell County's peak enrollment was 1,004 during the 2022–2023 school year.
-The bottom enrollment was 179 during the 1986–1987 school year.
-Ever since 2006, Russell County High School has had an average student enrollment of 750.
-In the 2018–2019 school year, Russell County High School ranked 73rd in Alabama among Alabama High Schools.
-Russell County High School and the whole district itself has always had a diverse community since integration.
+The lowest enrollment was 179, during the 1986–1987 school year.
+Since 2006, the school has had an average student enrollment of 750.
+In the 2018–2019 school year, Russell County High School ranked 73rd among Alabama high schools.

+Russell County High School and the district itself have had a diverse community since integration.
+The school prides itself on its diversity claiming the student population is 47% African American, 43% Caucasian and 10% other.